-In the seven years since the index started in 2010, Kuwait has increased by 4% (2.7 points) in overall customer satisfaction.
-In demographic groups, Females, consumers aged 16-17 and 50-59 years, and Non Arabs increased the most.
-The only demographic group that dropped in satisfaction since 2010 are consumers over 60.
+In the eight years since the index started in 2010, Kuwait has increased by 5% (3.7 points) in overall customer satisfaction.
+In demographic groups, 16-17 year olds, Females, Non Arabs, and those with an Elementary level education increased the most.
+The demographic groups that dropped in satisfaction since 2010 are aged over 60 years, and High School & Masters or PhD education levels.

-Most dimensions increased in satisfaction over the seven year period, except for Website which had the only negative satisfaction between the 8 dimensions.
-The largest gains in satisfaction are Value for Money and Call Center.
-By industry, 12 categories improved in the past seven years with Car Service, Fast Food, and Home Furniture increasing the most.
-The categories decreasing in satisfaction are ISPs, Fine Dining, and Private Hospitals.
-For Net Promoter Score, all demographic groups increased in loyalty.
+Most dimensions increased in satisfaction over the eight year period, except for Website which had the only negative satisfaction between the 8 dimensions.
+The largest gains in satisfaction are Reliability and Staff Attitude.
+By industry, 12 categories improved with Car Service and Regional Arab Airlines increasing themost.
+The categories decreasing in satisfaction are ISPs, Fine Dining, and Casual Dining.